felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 @fig:sheared_triang shows four plots.
 The two on the top use delaunay triangulation, the bottom two make use of the `make_regular_triangles` method, each with a contour plot and a triangulation plot.
-Even though the values of the discrete grid points stay the same, the resulting contour plot changes heavily, when using a regular triangulation.
+Even though the values of the discrete grid points stay the same, the resulting contour plot changes heavily between triangulation methods.
+While the contour plot using delaunay triangulation is characterized with big horizontal stripes, the regular contour plot consists of many thin vertical stripes.
+This is directly correlated with the shape and orientation of the triangulations.

-// direction of stripes changes

-// every triangulation is a form of interpolation

-// as later experiments show: hamada is the prefered geometry to interpolate

-// delaunay triangulation in general "would" be better, if it wouldn't lead to artifacts on a sparse non-uniform grid
+As interpolation is done along the edges of the triangles, the resulting contour plot might resemble the triangulation in its structure.
+Both triangulations operate on _nearest neighbor_ approaches.
+However, while the delaunay algorithm leads to points being connected to near neighbors in _poloidal_ coordinates, the regular triangulation defines the distance of two points in _hamada_ coordinates.
+Two points can be close to each other in hamada coordinates, while being really distant poloidally.
+That is why the regular triangulation can be considered as an interpolation in hamada coordinates, and the delaunay triangulation as a interpolation in poloidal coordinates.
+There cannot be made a clear decision in favor of neither of the two approaches, without comparing the results with simulations with higher resolutions.
+Findings in section !! show, that interpolations in hamada coordinates are coinciding better with the high resolution simulations.

+// TODO: Überleitung

 // the best method would probably be to use delaunay refinement in combination with interpolation -> outlook